snotskie/ttrpg/site/src/playing.md

 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker with Maximum severity, you win with Very Major severity instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark Stat Checks.
 Spending ①① ends this condition.
-- **Robbed:** You are Unprepared.
-This condition ends when you spend time in a place where items could be restocked.